practical-works/nodejs-cli/README.md

 ```bash
 node nodejs-cli
 ```
-this will automaticly execute the `index.js` file inside the `nodejs-cli` folder.
+this will automatically execute the `index.js` file inside the `nodejs-cli` folder.
 > **Output:** No options provided.